Prathik-lgp/LGP-IOT/Water_tank_level_detector/README.txt

-If it is less that 500 then water is detected so water has reached maximum level When it is below max level green led is on and red led is off When it reaches max level red led is on and green led is off D4 is gpio 2 and D1 is gpio 5
+If it is less that 500 then water is detected so water has reached maximum level When it is below max level green led is on and red led is off When it reaches max level red led is on and green led is off

+D4 is gpio 2 and D1 is gpio 5
 .h file used to store wifi credentials in variables
-.h file is imported to main file and variables are used .h file kept in .gitignore
+.h file kept in .gitignore